 Although rare, it’s not completely unheard of for a client or boss to ask you to do something illegal as part of your job.
 If not that, then perhaps you’ve discovered that your employer or client has been breaking the law – so what’s your response?

-We’re not talking about your Employer asking you to do things that are outside of your job description (it’s happened to us all – collect the dry cleaning, make the tea, buy a present for the bosses’ wife etc.) which can annoy you intensely, but actions that are illegal.
+We’re not talking about your employer asking you to do things that are outside of your job description (it’s happened to us all – collect the dry cleaning, make the tea, buy a present for the bosses’ wife etc.) which can annoy you intensely, but actions that are illegal.

 Should you inform the authorities?
 Will you lose your job or your client if you do?
 Do you stay quiet?
 Do you try to have a conversation with someone in management (not all the management of the company may be aware of what is going on?) about your awareness and unhappiness at the situation.
 If the illegal activity is related to employment/contracts/recruitment then you should first try to talk to your Human Resources department/Trade Union – if you have one.

-You can keep a record of the alleged wrong-doings (or requests) but try to be absolutely sure you have the correct facts about the illegal acts someone is doing or being asked to do (so your Employer doesn’t turn round and sue you for defamation if you are incorrect).
+You can keep a record of the alleged wrong-doings (or requests) but try to be absolutely sure you have the correct facts about the illegal acts someone’s doing or being asked to do (so your Employer doesn’t turn round and sue you for defamation if you are incorrect).
 Often it may be best to get confidential advice first from outside the organisation so you can work out how best to proceed.
-You may wish to contact a body like Citizens Advice who can point you towards a Solicitor or alternatively you can contact various other bodies, including a charity called Public Concern at Work (see below).
+You may wish to contact a body like Citizens Advice who can point you towards a solicitor or alternatively you can contact various other bodies, including a charity called Public Concern at Work (see below).